 - Preheat your oven to 350℉ and line and spray a 8x8 baking pan.

-- In a large bowl, whisk together the eggs and sugar until light pale yellow.
+- In a large mixing bowl, whisk together the eggs and granulated sugar until light pale yellow.

-- To the egg and sugar mixture, add the milk, vegetable oil, and vanilla and whisk to combine.
+- To the same bowl, add the whole milk, vegetable oil, and vanilla extract and whisk to combine.

-- To the same bowl, whisk in cocoa powder, baking powder, baking soda, salt, and espresso powder.
+- To the same bowl again, whisk in cocoa powder, baking powder, baking soda, salt, and espresso powder.

 - Gently whisk in the ground walnuts.